 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

-We typically make this dish in the Fall or Winter when the sundried tomatoes feel like such as treat with their sweet taste reminiscent in summer.
+We typically make this dish in the Fall or Winter when the sundried tomatoes feel like such as treat with their sweet taste reminiscent of summer.

 Can't find feta?
 Try crumbled goat cheese instead.

-The method we use for cooking the potatoes is a high heat method to quickly crisp the outside of the potato while leaving the inside moist and flakey.
+The method we use for cooking the potatoes is a high heat method to quickly crisp the outside of the potato while creating a moist and creamy center.
 The Greek feta topping is applied separately at serving.

-Before you begin preheat the oven to 425 F degrees and set the feta out to soften.
+Before you begin preheat your oven to 425 F degrees and set the feta out to soften.

 The key to any roasted vegetable recipe is ensuring all the pieces are the same size.

-Place the potatoes in the center of the baking sheet, drizzle with olive oil, sprinkle with the seasonings (i.e., salt, pepper, and dried herbs).
-Reserve the lemon juice.
+Place the potatoes in the center of the baking sheet, drizzle with your olive oil, and sprinkle with the seasonings (i.e., salt, pepper, and dried herbs).

-Remove from oven, drizzle lemon juice over the potatoes.
+Remove the roasting pan from the oven.
+Drizzle the lemon juice over the potatoes.
 Toss to coat and place them back into the oven.

 Roast 5 to 10 minutes longer or until fully tender and golden brown.

 Your feta should be slightly softened after sitting out at room temperature for 15 minutes or so.
-Stir together the topping ingredients and set aside.
+Stir together the topping ingredients.

-Transfer the roasted potatoes to a servings dish.
+Transfer the roasted potatoes to a serving dish.
 Sprinkle with the feta topping and serve immediately.